asifbacchus/ABSolutions.ImageToBase64/Documentation/topics/Library_Demo_Prerequisites-and-configuration.md

 random picture to convert.
 I have also specified `TransactionId` as my `LoggingCorrelationIdentifier` to demonstrate how this library can be integrated in a correlated logging solution.

-> I've also changed the logging level for the `ABSolutions.ImageToBase64` namespace to `Debug`.
+> I've changed the logging level for the `ABSolutions.ImageToBase64` namespace to `Debug`.
 This is optional, but it
 > will let you see more output on the console and better understand what the library is doing.

 ## Logging